JimV4/SaaS23-42/README.md

 1. Clone the github repo

-2. Install docker desktop and on the project's root folder run the command
+2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) and on the project's root folder run the command.

 > docker compose up